 1. After leaving Bethlehem, to which country did Joseph, Mary, and Jesus travel?

-2. Christmas is celebrated on the 25th of December.
-Who is the patron saint remembered on the 26th of December?
+2. Christmas is celebrated on 25 December.
+Who is the patron saint remembered on 26 December?

 3. Every elf has this ornament on the tip of their shoes.
-Which ornament are we talking about?
+Which ornament is it?

-4. Everyone is familiar with the mistletoe tradition.
-What is the color of the berries of the plant?
+4. Everyone knows the mistletoe tradition.
+What color are the berries on the plant?

-5. How does Santa Claus go back up the chimney to continue his journey of delivering gifts?
+5. How does Santa go back up the chimney to continue delivering gifts?

 6. How many points does a snowflake traditionally have?

-9. Red and green are the two colors most associated with Christmas.
-Which are the two other colors, according to Christmas holiday trivia, that are also extremely popular in this season?
+9. Red and green are most associated with Christmas.
+Which two other colors are also very popular?

-11. Traditions of Christmas around the world will tell you that Santa Claus is known by many names.
-What is the French name for Santa Claus?
+11. What is the French name for Santa Claus?

-12. Two of the reindeers are named after weather phenomenon.
-Name the reindeer.
+12. Two of Santa’s reindeer are named after weather phenomena.
+Which ones?

-13. What are the gifts that the Three Wise Men gave baby Jesus, according to Christmas history?
+13. What gifts did the Three Wise Men bring to Jesus?

-14. What is the name of Ebenezer Scrooge’s partner, from the play, A Christmas Carol?
+14. What is the name of Ebenezer Scrooge’s deceased business partner?

-15. What two phrases will you almost always find on Christmas gift tags?
+15. What two words will you almost always find on Christmas gift tags?

 16. When does the Russian Orthodox Church celebrate Christmas?

-17. Which country can be credited with the creation of the Christmas beverage, eggnog?
+17. Which country can be credited with creating eggnog?

-18. Which country does St. Nicholas originally belong to?
+18. Which country did St. Nicholas originally belong to?

-19. Which country gifts the Christmas tree that is placed at the Trafalgar Square in London, according to Christmas tradition?
+19. Which country gifts the Christmas tree in Trafalgar Square, London?

-20. Which is the most popular ornament used to place at the top of the Christmas tree?
+20. Which is the most popular ornament placed at the top of the Christmas tree?

-21. Which was the first state in the United States to recognize Christmas as an official holiday?
+21. Which was the first US state to recognize Christmas as an official holiday?

-22. Which was the last state in the United States that declared Christmas a legal holiday?
+22. Which was the last US state to declare Christmas a legal holiday?

-23. Where is the world’s largest nativity scene?
+23. Where is one of the world’s largest nativity scenes displayed annually?

-24. Who tracks Santa’s location on Christmas Eve?
-Bonus points for when it started.
+24. Who tracks Santa’s location on Christmas Eve – and when did it start?

-25. When was the first tree put up at the Rockefeller Center?
+25. When was the first tree put up at Rockefeller Center?

-26. What was the tallest Christmas Tree ever put up?
-Where?
+26. What was the tallest Christmas tree ever put up – and where?

-27. Who was the first President to have a tree in the White House?
+27. Who was the first President to have a Christmas tree in the White House?

 28. What President established Christmas as a national holiday?